Currently reading: The best supercars: driven and ranked

 Best for: all-round ability

 McLaren hit spectacular form when it launched the 720S in 2017.
-It showed that an unrelenting focus on stunning performance made usable could yield class-leading results.
+It showed that class-leading results could come from an unrelenting focus on stunning performance made usable.

 This car spent years in a league of one for its neat cornering balance and taut body control twinned with a fluent, road-appropriate ride; for its superlative ergonomics and visibility; and for its outstanding tactile control feedback and linear responses, rather than class-typical hyped-up steering.

-When Woking revised this car last year, it tweaked the exterior styling.
-Engineering-wise, it quickened the car’s steering rack a little here, stiffened some engine mountings there, fitted new dampers and wheels, and a new braking system.
+When McLaren revised this car last year, it tweaked the exterior styling.
+Engineering-wise, it quickened the steering rack a little here, stiffened some engine mountings there, fitted new dampers and wheels, and installed a new braking system.
 But it updated details, rather than making wholesale changes where they weren’t needed.

-And the 750S is still sensational to drive - though perhaps not as technically alluring as it once was.
+And the 750S is still sensational to drive – though perhaps not as technically alluring as its predecessor once was.

 Finance this car with Drivenfi